The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 What you need to know: This is Apple’s most compact and powerful iMac yet, with a slim design that comes in seven fun colors and fits most work spaces.
 You’ll get some truly great performance out of its Apple M1 chip, though it’s light on ports and storage in the starting models.

 How it compares: The new 24-inch iMac has a smaller screen and less connectivity options than last year’s 27-inch iMac, but you’re trading that for a more compact, modern design and a faster processor.
-You can also find more ports on Windows rivals such as the Dell Inspiron 7790 ($1,286; amazon.com), but you won’t be getting the same performance or software experience.
+You can also find more ports on Windows rivals such as the Dell Inspiron 7790 ($1,287.99, originally $1,399.99; amazon.com), but you won’t be getting the same performance or software experience.

 A stunning new design that’s also practical